Why Did IRL Fail? A Fake-Traction Autopsy for Founders

 When PMF metrics aren't where they need to be, the mistake most founders make is reaching for the same solution regardless of which signal is broken.
 That's a losing strategy.
 The right intervention depends on which PMF variable is failing.

 Broken retention curve?
 This is usually a product problem.
 Users are showing up but not finding enough value to return.
 The right move is iteration: identify the drop-off point in your engagement flow, interview churned users aggressively, and optimize for the experience between sign-up and the "aha moment."
 Don't scale acquisition until you fix this.
+The tactical version of that fix — plugging the leaks that make users stop coming back — is how to reduce churn.

 Low Sean Ellis score with high retention among a small group?
 You may have found PMF, but only for a segment that's too small or too hard to acquire at scale.
 This is a positioning and targeting problem, not a product problem.
 The right move is a pivot — not rebuilding the product, but reframing who it's for and how you're reaching them.
 Your early passionate users are often telling you something about who you should be selling to.